Avadheshshukla/TO-DO/Readme.md

 <!-- Project Description -->
 ## Overview
-<p align="center">This project, named To-Do" is a robust Spring Boot application designed for managing user data efficiently.
+<p align="center">This project, named To-Do" is a robust Spring Boot application designed for managing user data efficiently with arraylist.
 It provides a set of API endpoints that allow you to perform various operations on user records, such as adding, retrieving, updating, and deleting todo's information.
 </p>

 <!-- Table of Contents -->